EOSIO/eosio.cdt/docs/09_tutorials/10_nested_containers.md

 ## Supported Nested-Containers

-The following table describes which nested-containers involving STL set, vector, optional, map, pair and tuple in the std namespace are supported by current eos implementation:
+The following table describes which nested-containers combinations of STL set, vector, optional, map, pair and tuple in the std namespace are supported by current EOSIO implementation:

 |     | set | vector | optional | map | pair | tuple |
 | --- | --- | ---    | ---      | --- | ---  | ---   |